 Food Hygiene Score Ratings | Kangs Regulatory Solicitors

-Each restaurant or takeaway business is given a hygiene rating when inspected by a local authority food safety officer.
+Each takeaway business is given a hygiene rating when inspected by a local authority food safety officer.

 The inspection assesses the extent to which the business is complying with the law and will take into account:

 - the manner in which the food is prepared, cooked, re-heated, cooled and stored

 - the cleanliness, layout, lighting, ventilation, fire safety and other facilities of the premises

 - the manner in which the business records are maintained, including the sources from which it purchases raw food supplies in order to make sure the food is safe

 Following the inspection, a business is awarded a rating of 0 – 5

 - 2 = Improvement necessary

 - 3 = Generally satisfactory

 - 4 = Good